compsoc-edinburgh/htb15-hacker-olympics/README.md

 ------------------------

 Use your wonderful script to come up with a really dumb or useless startup name.
 Create and present a three slide deck to get funding for your hip new startup.
-Points will be given for funny names, pretty slides and presentations that'd knock the money right out of Lord Shugar's hands!
+Points will be given for funny names, pretty slides and presentations that'd knock the money right out of Lord Sugar's hands!

-If you can make that JSON GET more specific that'd help too...

 Scoring: Up to 100 points at the judges' discretion.